Top 10 Best Metal Drummers of All Time

 Scott is a powerhouse.
 His notorious solo on Painkiller will rip your face off.
 But he's also much more technical than many of the drummers on this list.
 Definitely in the top 10.
 (Is anyone else confused about why you have to go beyond the top 5 to find Judas Priest on any list?)

 Of course, the Painkiller solo is an insane drum experience.
 But come on, guy, look at his live performances.
 He'll show you that his techniques are stronger than just one song.
 Scott is THE master of the drums in a heavy metal band.

 This should be in the top 10, not 21.
 He had an epic drumming solo in Painkiller, but besides that, I guess he is still pretty good.

 God, Avenged Sevenfold fans are really polluting the metal world.
 Yeah, we get it, he died young.
-Keith Moon and John Bonham died young, but that's not why they got all their respect.
+Keith Moon and John Bonham also died young, but that's not why they got all their respect.
 It was because they were amazing.
-Not dissing the Rev here, just dissing the stupid teenagers that vote for him because he's dead and he was in their favorite band.
-Anyway, HOW IS MATT THIS LOW?
+I'm not dissing the Rev here.
+I'm just dissing the stupid teenagers who vote for him because he's dead and he was in their favorite band.
+Anyway, how is Matt this low?
 Seriously, he is top 20 at least, no questions asked.
-The only ones I can see besting him are Dave Lombardo and Danny Carey (Although I'm a fan of Scott Travis, Bill Ward, Nick Menza, Nicko McBrain, Brann Dailor, etc.).
+The only ones I can see besting him are Dave Lombardo and Danny Carey.
+Although I'm a fan of Scott Travis, Bill Ward, Nick Menza, Nicko McBrain, Brann Dailor, etc.

-Matt is like my Mum's Sunday dinner.
-Simplest ingredients, nothing fancy and most satisfying meal ever.
-Thanks Matt
+Matt is like my mom's Sunday dinner.
+Simplest ingredients, nothing fancy, and the most satisfying meal ever.
+Thanks, Matt.

 Probably the most underrated drummer of all time.